-12 Most Beautiful Waterfalls in Sydney (And How to Find Them)
+12 Most Beautiful Waterfalls in Sydney and Beyond

-Our guide to the 12 most beautiful waterfalls in and close to Sydney, some easy to get to and others a bit harder to find.
+This guide explores the 12 most beautiful waterfalls in and close to Sydney, some easy to get to and others a bit harder to find.

 Most of us will enjoy the unique beauty and calming sounds of a waterfall when we’re out in nature.
 From serene cascades to majestic plunges, waterfalls are a fun way to explore the great variety of Sydney’s national parks.